 Minimum requirements of Don applicants include:

-- Residence Dons must have prior group living and/or residence experience, along with the ability and interest in creating a supportive living and learning environment for diverse students
+- It is recommended for Residence Dons to have prior group living and/or residence experience, along with the interest to create a supportive living and learning environment for diverse students

 - Community Coordinators must have experience with being an off-campus student